Starting a Food Forest

 Realistic Timeline: Year 1 Through Year 10

 The most common reason food forests fail is unrealistic expectations about timeline.
-Here's what to actually expect.
+Here is what to actually expect.

 Year 1